Motives, cohomological invariants and the Freudenthal magic square: Abstract

 \section{Abstract}

 We investigate cohomological invariants and motivic invariants of semisimple algebraic groups arising in the Freudenthal magic square.
 Besides, we show that if the Rost invariant of a strongly inner group of type $\E_7$ is a sum of at most two symbols modulo $2$, then it is isotropic over an odd degree field extension, and use this fact to give a different proof of a result of Petrov and Rigby.
-Moreover, we construct a cohomological invariant of degree $5$ for certain groups of type $^2\E_6$ which detects their isotropy.
+Moreover, we give a motivic interpretation of a result of Garibaldi and Petersson about a cohomological invariant of degree $5$ for certain groups of type $^2\E_6$ which detects their isotropy.

 \newsavebox{\dEpic} \savebox{\dEpic}(5,1){ }